rdotnet/rClr/README.md

 # Installing

-## Windows packages

-You can find windows binaries of the latest version at [https://rclr.codeplex.com](https://rclr.codeplex.com).
+As of September 2015, the latest source and binary releases can be found via the [release tab of the rClr GitHub repository](https://github.com/jmp75/rClr/releases)

 ## From source